benwoosley/coder-den/README.md

 # Coder's Den Forum

+A question based forum website that allows users to ask and discuss any topic.

 A forum style website that allows users to create posts with images, text and email address.
 Displays posts chronologically and allows users to search posts based on users' email address.

 The content on the website can be customized with Light/Dark mode, as well as any accent color that the user chooses!